Photo by Claire Giordano

 "Hearty Maine Hello!" ~ a University of Maine greeting!

 My name is Margaret “MaggieBeth” Turcotte Seavey.
 I'm a recent graduate of the University of Maine, where I studied Earth & Climate Sciences with a concentration in Geology and a minor in Astronomy.
-While in college I was a six-term NASA intern --- spending five terms at Headquarters --- and a Student Consultant at NASA Goddard Space Flight Center.
+While in college I was a six-term NASA intern (mostly at HQ) and a Student Consultant at NASA Goddard Space Flight Center.

 Beyond research, I greatly value outreach and mentorship in astronomy.
 I was a planetarium show presenter at the Versant Power Astronomy Center for three years, where I gave shows for general and youth audiences and interacted with patrons in various formats.
 I also worked as a Learning and Teaching Assistant for Introductory Astronomy for three semesters in both in-person and virtual formats.